shopware/shopware/src/Docs/Resources/current/20-developer-guide/20-controller.md

 ## Controllers guide

-For a plugin to be useful, it generally needs to offer an interface to the outside world, this is what controllers and routes are for.
+For a plugin to be useful, it generally needs to offer an interface to its users, this is what controllers and routes are for.
 If you've already used Symfony or other web frameworks, this will sound familiar to you.
-Since Shopware 6 was built as a Symfony application, there are almost no differences between how controllers are created and used in Symfony and how this is done in Shopware.
+Since Shopware 6 was built as a Symfony application, there is almost no difference between how controllers are created and used in Symfony and how this is done in Shopware.

 In case you're not familiar with the wording here - A route is essentially an externally accessible controller method.
 So for a controller to be of any use,